 The site was acquired by Lidl for their first store in Bath, and with our previous work for the German chain in Sutton Coldfield, our technical expertise and the fact it was a listed building, they came to Lapworth Architects to design this new store in a prestigious building in a prestigious part of the country.

-We were engaged by Lidl to design a new store for the Alum Rock area of Birmingham after our experience working on their store in Sutton Coldfield.
+With several stores under our belts, we were engaged by Lidl to design a new store for the Alum Rock area of Birmingham after our experience working on their store in Sutton Coldfield.

 After initial consultation with the Local Authority it became clear that a standard Lidl store would not be acceptable at this site given the prominent site and active frontages to two major roads.